How to Implement Security Testing for Web Applications

 All efforts aim to ensure that all key features of the application function flawlessly in a production environment.
 Therefore, testers assess various elements of security such as the confidentiality, integrity, continuity, vulnerability, and authenticity of the web application.

-By testing on various layers across database, network, infrastructure, and access points like mobile, security testing identifies all the risks a web application faces.
+By testing on various layers across database, network, infrastructure, and access points like mobile, system security testing identifies all the risks a web application security faces.
 After detecting these vulnerabilities, developers and security experts can plugin these gaps to make the applications secure.

 Compared to other applications, web applications are most prone to cyber attacks.
 These applications are often accessible everywhere, exposing it to cybercriminals from all corners of the world.